top of page

 1. Oversee the other executives in the performance of their duties.

-2. Provide updates to executive members and general members about the state of the club and recommend to their consideration such measures they shall judge necessary and expedient.
+2. Provide updates to executive members and general members about the state of the association, and recommend measures they shall judge necessary and expedient to facilitate SASA operations.

-3. Represent the Organization in dealings with other organizations, including, but not limited to, other clubs, Carleton University, and the Carleton University Students’ Association.
+3. Represent SASA in dealings with other organizations, including, but not limited to: other clubs, Carleton University, CUSA, and outside entities.

 2. The Vice-President Finance shall:

-1. Manage the finances and assets of the club.
+1. Manage the finances and assets of the association.

-2. Prepare a budget for SASA each year, or more frequently as events require, and keep records of the financial transactions of the Organization.
+2. Prepare a budget for SASA each year, or more frequently as events require, and keep records of the financial transactions of the association.

-3. Arrange the funding of social events of the Organization.
+3. Arrange the funding of social events of the association.

 3. The Vice-President Events shall:

-1. Ensure that the club align with SASA’s values and mandate.
+1. Ensure that the association’s events align with SASA’s values and mandate.

-2. Coordinating administrative tasks relating to events: risk assessment form, room booking (if not president), physical advertising.
+2. Coordinating administrative tasks relating to events, including: risk assessment form, room booking, and physical advertising.

 3. Record attendance, engagement, actual vs planned funding put into the event, and any important notes in a tracker.